 The FTC will be hosting its fourth annual PrivacyCon on June 27, 2019.
-For PrivacyCon 2019, the FTC is seeking research presentations on a wide range of consumer privacy and security issues, with a particular focus on the economics driving those issues.
-The call for presentations seeks empirical research responding to several questions, including:
+For PrivacyCon 2019, the FTC sought research presentations on a wide range of consumer privacy and security issues, with a particular focus on the economics driving those issues.
+The call for presentations sought empirical research responding to several questions, including:

 - What new privacy and security issues arise from emerging technologies such as the Internet of Things, artificial intelligence, and virtual reality?